What powers do Parish Councils have?

 Parish councils have a range of legislative formal powers, such as providing play areas, village greens and allotments.
 But they can also monitor the services provided by the first tier of local government, Solihull Metropolitan Borough Council and influence the provision of services locally by such strategies as commenting on priorities set in Solihull Council’s Ward Action Plan.

-Parish councils should also demonstrate that they have proven communication channels with parishioners through the provision of web sites, village newsletters, noticeboards and parish council “surgeries etc. It is also recommended that parish council’s write a Parish Plan setting out its own priorities for serving its community.
+Parish councils should also demonstrate that they have proven communication channels with parishioners through the provision of websites, village newsletters, noticeboards and Parish Council surgeries.
+It is also recommended that Parish Council’s write a Parish Plan setting out its own priorities for serving its community.